Global19-atlassian-net/pbreports/doc/specs/attributes.rst

-num_consensus_isoforms        Number of unpolished consensus isoforms                 Total number of consensus isoforms, both high- and low-quality num_polished_hq_isoforms      Number of polished high-quality isoforms                The number of consensus isoforms that have an estimated accuracy above the specified cutoff (0.99 default) num_polished_lq_isoforms      Number of polished low-quality isoforms                 The number of consensus isoforms that have an estimated accuracy below the specified cutoff avg_consensus_isoform_length  Average unpolished consensus isoforms read length       The average length of all consensus isoforms, both high- and low-quality num_total_bases               Total number of bases in unpolished consensus isoforms  Total number of bases in unpolished consensus isoforms
+num_consensus_isoforms        Number of unpolished consensus isoforms                 Total number of consensus isoforms, both high- and low-quality num_polished_hq_isoforms      Number of polished high-quality isoforms                The number of consensus isoforms that have an estimated accuracy above the specified cutoff (0.99 default) num_polished_lq_isoforms      Number of polished low-quality isoforms                 The number of consensus isoforms that have an estimated accuracy below the specified cutoff avg_consensus_isoform_length  Mean unpolished consensus isoforms read length          The average length of all consensus isoforms, both high- and low-quality num_total_bases               Total number of bases in unpolished consensus isoforms  Total number of bases in unpolished consensus isoforms
 ============================  ======================================================  ==========================================================================================================